microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Enrolment/DeviceManagement.Enrolment/docs/v1.0-beta/New-MgDeviceManagementAppleUserInitiatedEnrollmentProfileAssignment.md

 # New-MgDeviceManagementAppleUserInitiatedEnrollmentProfileAssignment

 ## SYNOPSIS
-The list of assignments for this profile.
+Create new navigation property to assignments for deviceManagement

 ## SYNTAX